js-d-coder/lsi-python3/README.md

 # lsi (a command-line utility)
 ls command alternative (not a replacement).
 Output is either cleanly formatted table or string of null terminated file names parseable by xargs command.
 Default behaviour is to show only non-hidden files and directories of directory passed or current directory if no directory is given, in table format.
-Written in Python version 3 for UNIX like OS
+Written in Python for UNIX like OS
+Requires version 3.3 or later
 Version 1.1.2

 ## Usage